Maynard Jackson

-Maynard Holbrook Jackson Jr. (March 23, 1938 – June 23, 2003) was an American attorney and politician who served as the 54th mayor of Atlanta, Georgia from 1974 to 1982, and again as the city's 56th mayor from 1990 to 1994.
-A member of the Democratic Party, he was the first Black mayor of Atlanta and of any major city in the South; his three terms made him the second longest-serving mayor in the city's history, after six-term mayor William B. Hartsfield.
+Maynard Holbrook Jackson Jr. (March 23, 1938 – June 23, 2003) was an American attorney and politician who served as the 54th mayor of Atlanta, Georgia, from 1974 to 1982, and again as the city's 56th mayor from 1990 to 1994.
+A member of the Democratic Party, he was the first African-American mayor of Atlanta and of any major city in the South; his three terms made him the second longest-serving mayor in the city's history, after six-term mayor William B. Hartsfield.

 He is notable also for public works projects, primarily the new Maynard H. Jackson International terminal at the Atlanta airport, and for greatly increasing minority business participation in the city.
-After his death, the William B. Hartsfield Atlanta International Airport was re-named Hartsfield–Jackson Atlanta International Airport to honor his service to the expansion of the airport, the city and its people.
+After his death, the William B. Hartsfield Atlanta International Airport was renamed Hartsfield–Jackson Atlanta International Airport to honor his service to the expansion of the airport, the city and its people.

 Family history, background and personal life

 Jackson was born into a family that valued education and political activism.
 His maternal grandfather was civil rights leader John Wesley Dobbs, who worked to successfully overturn the white primary in Georgia.
 He also gained the hiring of black police officers in Atlanta and lighting of Auburn Street, the main retail street of the black community.
-Maynard's mother Irene (Dobbs) Jackson was one of six daughters; all graduated from Spelman College, encouraged by their parents.
-Irene earned a doctorate in France and became a Professor of French at the college.
+Maynard's mother Irene Dobbs Jackson was one of six daughters; all graduated from Spelman College, encouraged by their parents.
+Irene earned a doctorate in France and became a professor of French at the college.

 His father Maynard Holbrook Jackson was a Baptist minister from New Orleans.
 He became active in civil rights in Dallas, Texas, where he had grown up after his family moved.
 His grandfather Alexander Stephens Jackson had been a Baptist minister and educator in Louisiana and Texas.
 The young Jackson's father died when he was fifteen; his grandfather Dobbs became even more influential in his life.

 Jackson attended David T. Howard High School in Atlanta and Morehouse College, a historically black college for men in Atlanta, graduating in 1956 at the age of eighteen.
 He sang in the Morehouse College Glee Club.
 After attending the Boston University Law School for a short time, Jackson held several jobs, including selling encyclopedias.
 He returned to graduate studies, attending the North Carolina Central University Law School.
 He graduated with a law degree in 1964.
 He was a member of Alpha Phi Alpha fraternity.

 Jackson married Burnella "Bunnie" Hayes, in 1965.
-The couple had three children: Elizabeth, Brooke, and Maynard III.
-Bunnie Jackson founded First Class, Inc., a public relations and marketing firm in Atlanta, prior to their divorce.
+The couple had three children, Elizabeth, Brooke, Maynard III.
+Prior to their divorce, Bunnie Jackson founded First Class, Inc. She was the first African-American woman to own a public relations and marketing firm in Atlanta.

 Jackson married Valerie Richardson in 1977, to whom he was married for 25 years until his death.
 They have two daughters, Valerie and Alexandra.
 Valerie Jackson hosts Between the Lines each weekend on the WABE-FM radio station, the Atlanta Public Broadcasting station.